kehers/kehers.github.com/_posts/2016-02-26-transferring-website-ownership.markdown

     ![](http://i.imgur.com/8qBcrZD.png)
 - Click the `More` option by the snapshot and select `Change owner`
     ![](http://i.imgur.com/uVwAKLP.png)
-- Enter the receipient's name
+- Enter the recipient's email

 Once done, you can delete the snapshot and destroy the droplet from your own account.
 Shameless plug: you can use my referral link [m.do.co/c/921564962064](https://m.do.co/c/921564962064) to create a new DigitalOcean account.
 You get $10 in credit.